-Searching and interrogating the dataset in f4analyse Several ways to search and interrogate the dataset \blacksquare The Selection tab allows coded Passages to be retrieved by filtering Texts and Codes.
+Searching and interrogating the dataset in f4analyse

+Several ways to search and interrogate the dataset ■ The Selection tab allows coded Passages to be retrieved by filtering Texts and Codes.
 Coded Passages can be retrieved according to the presence or absence of applied Codes using Boolean operators OR, AND, and AND NOT.
-Separate filters can be set in two different Selection panels, and then compared in a third panel \blacksquare The Distribution tab displays an automatically generated table of Texts (rows) by Codes (columns), showing count of coded Passages for each Code within each Text.
-The table is interactive in that single-clicking on a cell retrieves the relevant coded Passages in the panel below, from where the full Text context can be accessed \blacksquare The Search tab enables words and phrases to be found within Texts and/or coded Passages, and optionally for the 'hits' (and surrounding 10 words or paragraph) to be auto-coded.
+Separate filters can be set in two different Selection panels, and then compared in a third panel ■ The Distribution tab displays an automatically generated table of Texts (rows) by Codes (columns), showing count of coded Passages for each Code within each Text.
+The table is interactive in that single-clicking on a cell retrieves the relevant coded Passages in a window called "Pinboard", from where the full Text context can be accessed.
+The Table can display Frequencies in absolute, percentages or occurrence or it can display Intersections of codes ■ The Search tab enables words and phrases to be found within Texts and/or coded Passages, and optionally for the 'hits' (and surrounding 10 words or paragraph) to be auto-coded.

-Linking devices in f4analyse Linking in f4analyse refers to creating an association between a Text and it's corresponding media file (audio or video) ■ The association is enabled via the insertion of timestamps within the Text whilst transcribing, easily accomplished using f4transkript (Windows/Linux) or f5transkript (Mac), transcription software also developed by audiotranscription.
+Linking devices in f4analyse

+Linking in f4analyse refers to creating an association between a Text and it's corresponding media file (audio or video) ■ The association is enabled via the insertion of timestamps within the Text whilst transcribing, easily accomplished using f4x (automatic voice recognition) or f4transkript (Windows/Linux/Mac) transcription software also developed by audiotranscription.

-Output in f4analyse Several ways to output analysed data in reports ■ Code system and phrases report will output all Codes with their associated coded passages (from Texts and Memos) and associated Comments into a Rich Text Format (.rtf) file ■ View as text report will output the Text or Selection retrieval currently on View to a .rtf file.
-In both cases in-text Memos and Comments are included in the report ■ Distribution as Table report will output the count of coded passages by all Texts and all the corresponding coded Passages as an .xls file that can be opened in e.g. MS Excel or IBM SPSS The Print View report will output a Text with all its coloured underlinings, in-Text Memos and Comment as an .html file that can then be saved as a .pdf file.
-The output includes hyperlinks from each coloured underlining to the Code System, displayed at the bottom of the file f4analyse is a single-user program, so different team-members work on their own f4analyse project and their separate work can be combined by importing one project file into another ■ Texts, Memos, Codes and Comments from the project being imported are added to the host project Codes that exist in both projects are merged, and their associated Comments amended, so that Comments from both projects are maintained
+Output in f4analyse Several ways to output analysed data in reports all Memos and Comments can be outputted as a Report into a Word (.docx) file Code system and phrases report outputs all Codes with their associated coded passages (from Texts and Memos) and associated Comments into a Word (.docx) file Quote and frequency table will output the count of coded passages by all Texts and all the corresponding coded Passages as an .xlsx file that can be opened in e.g. MS Excel or IBM SPSS.
+The file contains a table of frequencies as well as a tabular overview of all coded phrases, text comments and code comments All texts... exports all texts as Word (.docx) file REFI-QDA (Project & Codebook) exports a REFI-QDA Project (.qdpx) or REFI-QDA Codebook (.qdc) for exchanging data with other software Current view... will output the Text or Selection retrieval currently on View to a .docx file.
+In both cases in-text Memos and Comments are included in the report The Print View report will output a Text with all its coloured underlinings, in-Text Memos and Comment as an .html file that can then be saved as a .pdf file.
+The output includes hyperlinks from each coloured underlining to the Code System, displayed at the bottom of the file.

+Team working in f4analyse f4analyse is a single-user program, so different team-members work on their own f4analyse project and their separate work can be combined by importing one project file into another ■ Texts, Memos, Codes and Comments from the project being imported are added to the host project ■ Codes that exist in both projects are merged, and their associated Comments amended, so that Comments from both projects are maintained